-A classic UK hill walking boot that has is one of our best selling boots for over 10 years.
-Suitable for year round use.
+The Meindl Bhutan MFS is a classic hill walking boot and has been one of our best-selling boots for over 10 years.

-The high quality leather upper provides protection and durability for all types of terrain.
-The Goretex lining means it is waterproof and the Vibram sole provides stability and grip.
+Suitable for year-round use, the high-quality leather upper provides protection and durability for all types of terrain.
+The Goretex lining provides waterproofing and the Vibram sole delivers stability and grip.

-Additional technical details The Air Active footbed wicks away moisture generated by the foot ; the sole unit is self cleaning, shedding mud as you walk.
+- Air Active footbed wicks away moisture generated by the foot

-The boots should be cleaned of any mud or dirt prior to waxing.
-Apply Meindl Sportwax to the upper to keep the leather soft and supple, it is recommended that you clean your boots each time you have used them.
-The Goretex lining should be washed every 6 to 12 months dependent on useage.
-Fill the boot with a water and mild detergent solution and then swill it around prior to rinsing with water.
-This will clean the Goretex lining and improve its effectiveness
+Every 6 to 12 months (dependent on usage) – wash the Goretex lining.
+Fill the boot with water and mild detergent solution and then swill it around prior to rinsing with water.
+This will clean the Goretex lining and improve its effectiveness.

 Meindl footwear stands for quality and tradition along with state of the art technical features and innovations.
 All Meindl boots are made in Europe.